lbke/ssr-theory/readme.md

 #### Request = input of a server-render

-A request is of course the input of request-time server-rendering.
+A request is the basic input of request-time server-rendering.
 In this case, it is the HTTP request triggered by the user.
 A request can be seen as a set of various attributes.

 However, there's a fact often overlooked in the Jamstack world: build-time server rendering *also* expects a request as its input.
 Except that it is not a full HTTP request, but only some part of it: mainly the URL.